 You are almost right, but not quite.
 Back to our main goal: Get Your Visitors Engaged with Your Site.
 To achieve this, you don’t want to drive them away, and these are some of the reasons why they leave your site, and worse, never come back:

 - There’s too much going on in your site — too crowded, too many ads, too many links, and too many widgets.

 - You thoughtlessly lead them through other sites by providing them links to those external pages, when they are supposed to stay within your site.

 We have thoroughly looked into over 70 popular websites* and found out that majority of them use sidebars and widgets.
 We have observed the trend in WordPress sidebar layouts and contents to help you decide on yours.

-Some websites opt for no sidebars or limit them to only a number of pages.
+Some websites opt for no sidebars or limit them to only several pages.
 Also, sidebar contents vary from one page to another.
-This is obviously depending on how they go in tune with the main contents.
-Some of these no-sidebar sites choose plug-ins that allow for contents to be accessible anywhere on a page as users move around it.
+This is depending on how they go in tune with the main contents.
+Some of these no-sidebar sites choose plug-ins that allow for content to be accessible anywhere on a page as users move around it.
 These contents are instantly reachable through widgets that stick around and float over the page.
 We are introducing some plugins that allow you to do the same to your sites.